In 2019, let’s support the drivers, the givers, the change agents

 Take care of those leading the charge on equality, diversity, human dignity, and more.

 We must also take care of the drivers for change in our businesses too.
-Professionals with new ideas or ways of doing things.
+Social Change Leadership includes professionals with new ideas or ways of doing things.
 Professionals focused on customer delight, or even better, employee delight.
 They might not have all the answers to implement change, but it is the vision and the idea that is worthy of attention and effort to implement.

 Even when it doesn’t make that much sense to you.